 - Stir until combined.

-Assembling a Deep Dish Pizza
+Assembling the Deep Dish Pizza

 - Generously grease your pizza pan with butter.